GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Web technologies {: #web-tech }

 Extensions are written with the same web technologies used to create web applications.
-At a minimum, you'll need to know the following:
+You don't need to be an expert, but you should have at least a little knowledge about the following:

 - [HTML][web-dev-html] is used as a content markup language.
 - [CSS][web-dev-css] is used for styling.
 - [JavaScript][mdn-js] is used for scripting and logic.

-Additionally, knowing something about the following technologies is helpful, but not required.

-- [Web platform APIs][web-apis] let you use virtually any feature available to a standard web page.
 - [JSON][mdn-json] is used for configuring an extension and storing internationalization strings.

 ## Chrome extension APIs {: #chrome-apis }